huseyincavusbi/Ensemble_Risk_Predictor/README.md

 Contributions to this project are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.
 You can contribute by:

-*   Improving the accuracy of the model.
+*   Improving the performance of the model.
 *   Adding more sophisticated risk analysis tools.
 *   Enhancing the user interface and experience.
 *   Adding support for other datasets